-NOTE: Amounts designated to the Clean Elections Fund on page 1, line 18 do not qualify for the credit.
+NOTE: Amounts designated to the Clean Elections Fund on Form 141AZ, page 1, lines 17 and 18 do not qualify for the credit.
 Do not include those amounts here.

 If the trust or estate made a contribution to the Citizens Clean Elections Fund, the trust or estate may claim a credit for those contributions.